iree-org/iree/mkdocs/docs/bindings/c-api.md

 #include "iree/hal/api.h"
 #include "iree/vm/api.h"

-// The VM and HAL native modules will typically be included, along
+// The VM bytecode and HAL modules will typically be included, along
 // with those for the specific HAL drivers your application uses.
 // Functionality extensions can be used via custom modules.
 #include "iree/modules/hal/hal_module.h"